 Saturday, Jan.
 3, 2015, at the Alamodome, Live on NBC

-The U.S. Army All-American Bowl is the nation’s premier high school football game, featuring the best 90 players in a classic East vs. West match-up every January in San Antonio’s Alamodome and broadcast live on NBC.
-Last year’s U.S. Army All-American Bowl marked the 13th anniversary of the game and drew a record crowd of 40,133.
-The next Bowl game will take place on January 4, 2014 at 1pm ET.
-Building upon the extraordinary players and incredible moments featured during each of the previous U.S. Army All-American Bowls, this year’s Bowl promises to provide the thousands in attendance, and millions more watching on NBC, an unforgettable look at the future of college and professional football.
+The U.S. Army All-American Bowl is the nation’s premier high school All-American game, featuring the best 90 players in a classic East vs. West match-up every January in San Antonio’s Alamodome and broadcast live on NBC.
+Last year’s U.S. Army All-American Bowl marked the 14th anniversary of the game and drew a crowd of 40,017.
+The next Bowl game will take place on January 3, 2014, at 1:00 PM Eastern, broadcast live nationally on NBC and live across the world to soldiers deployed overseas in the U.S. Army.
+Each year, the U.S. Army All-American Bowl provides a glimpse into the future of college and pro football.

 Joining the players in being honored as All-Americans and performing in the Alamodome will be the U.S. Army All-American Marching Band, comprising of 125 of the nation’s finest young marching band muscians who will perform during halftime.

 The All-American Bowl excitement gets started every fall when each U.S. Army All-American player and marching band member is honored during a pep rally at their school in front of army representatives, classmates, teammates, family members, school administrators and media.
 The U.S. Army All-American Selection Tour touches more than 1.5 million students, athletes, coaches and families throughout the 10-week tour.